mmu-webdesign/Level4-web-term-1/HTML/html02/03-head.md

 ```
 <title>Gregg's Car Parts, VW, Ford and Renault.
 Altincham UK</title>
 ```
-Avoid the words `Welcome` or `Home Page` as they are often wasted words (unless again, you are the BBC).
+Avoid the words `Welcome` or `Home Page` as they are often wasted words (unless again, you are the BBC or MMU).
 These are so `1995`!
 If it's your site, don't just use your name unless it's `Madonna` or `Banksy`.

 ### Sub-page(s) - `<title>`
 The title on your sub-pages need to reflect the content of the particular page, plus some context.